QuantEcon/indian_summer_workshop/docs/index.md

 * Week 1: August 8th--12th (Monday--Friday)
 * Week 2: August 15th--19th (Monday--Friday)

+## Topics

+[This PDF](/img/qe_workshop_mindmap.pdf) gives a summary of topics by day.

-An overview of topics is available through Google Classroom.
+A more detailed overview of topics is available through Google Classroom.

 ## How will the Workshops Run?